loopbackio/loopback.io/pages/en/lb2/Defining-boot-scripts.md

 {% include note.html content="
-If you create your application with the [application generator](application-generator.html) , then you don't need to do anything to bootstrap your application--the above code is automatically scaffolded for you!" %}
+If you create your application with the [application generator](application-generator.html) , then you don't need to do anything to bootstrap your application--the above code is automatically scaffolded for you!
+" %}

 ### Using boot scripts